 Multiple Dental Implants Solutions

 Dental bridges are used to replace several missing teeth in a row.
 They are made up of two dental crowns located on each end with false teeth located in the middle (the pontics).
 Fixed bridges are typically used to replace one to three consecutive missing teeth but the process requires that two teeth on each side of the gap be reduced to secure the bridge.
-Those adjacent teeth are also responsible for the supporting the whole bridge.
+Those adjacent teeth are also responsible for supporting the whole bridge.

 Dental implants can also be used to support a dental bridge.
 This solution will not damage healthy, remaining teeth and will better support the restoration.
-You will have at least two dental implants surgically placed in the jaw and a custom made dental bridge will be secured to them.
+You will have at least two dental implants surgically placed in the jaw and a custom-made dental bridge will be secured to them.
 The implants will also provide structural support for the jaw and bite.

 A traditional denture is used to replace an entire row of missing teeth.
-They have successfully been used for year to return aesthetics and function to edentulous patients.
+They have successfully been used for years to return aesthetics and function to edentulous patients.

 A far more superior option is to secure a denture to dental implants.
 As little as four implants that have been surgically implanted into the jaw bone can hold the restoration in place.
 Dentures supported by implants will prevent bone loss in the jaw and allow for a greater chewing force.
-This lets the patient to eat a great variety of food.
+This lets the patient eat a great variety of food.
 Your dentist will determine how many implants you will need and strategically place them along the arch.
-Then he will attach a custom made denture that will complete your smile.
+Then he will attach a custom-made denture that will complete your smile.

 If you are missing all or most of your teeth and looking for a permanent solution to replace them, call Dr. Finlay today to schedule a consultation.
-Replacing multiple missing teeth with an implant supported denture or bridge is the number one permanent solution available today.
+Replacing multiple missing teeth with an implant-supported denture or bridge is the number one permanent solution available today.